Fito Blanko

-Fito Blanko (born Roberto E. Testa) is a Panamanian-Canadian tropical urban singer and songwriter.
+Fito Blanko (born Roberto E. Testa) is a Panamanian-Canadian tropical urban singer, songwriter, and producer.

 Biography

 Fito Blanko created his own sound by combining his Panamanian dancehall roots with a North American delivery.
 Fito Blanko is officially a Mississauga walk of fame inductee, class of 2017.
 He was inducted alongside Canadian music Icons; Liberty Silver, Randy Lennox and Alex Pagman.

 Fito has history that spans back to the early 2000s as a teenagers jumping in the Latin pop/urban market.
 Songs with Drake (2009) showcases some of the history behind Canada's most prolific Latin pop artist.
 Fans and industry professionals agree Fito Blanko is one of the hottest talents to enter the Latin crossover market.
 Fito Emigrated from Panama to Canada as a youngster, and he began writing lyrics in English and Spanish at the age of 14.

 He expanded into the American Market in 2011 with the independent release of "VIP" featuring Fuego, which charted on three U.S Latin Billboard charts: Latin Rhythm, Tropical Latin, Latin Pop.
 From New York to L.A to Miami, Fito quickly developed a reputation for lighting up parties with his electrifying performances and charm.

 The year 2012 kicked off with Canada's largest daily newspaper, The Toronto Star, giving Fito front-page coverage in its People To Watch 2012 feature.
 His Follow up single " Pegaito Suavecito' topped the radio charts in South Florida for almost a month during the summer 2012 further branding his unique style in the U.S. The re-release of 'Pegaito Suavecito" featuring the tropical music legend and multi Grammy Award Winning Icon 'Elvis Crespo' went on to dominate the charts and became Blanko's first number #1 Latin Billboard chart topper in November 2012.